 Like Genius, my effort to include the peak in two other trips was also to no avail.

-I first took notice of the beautifully glaciated Entiat River Valley atop my first of the Washington highest peaks.
+I first saw the glaciated Entiat River Valley from Seven Fingered Jack, my first Bulger peak.

 In preparation for next day's climb, pup and I headed to this one of our back burner list destinations east of the mountains.